hubotio/hubot/docs/scripting.md

       # your code here
 ```

-`err` is any errors encountered on the way.
+`err` is an error encountered on the way, if one was encountered.
 You'll generally want to check for this and handle accordingly:

 ```coffeescript
   robot.http("https://midnight-train")